How to install Java 21 on Ubuntu

 /usr/lib/jvm/java-11-openjdk-amd64/bin/java

-Add JAVA_HOME to the environment
+Add the JAVA_HOME environment variable

 With the location of the Java install on the clipboard, open up the server’s environment file with Nano: